-The journal is an opportunity to relect upon the legal and social issues that emerge from the readings, lectures or discussions with colleagues.
+The journal is an opportunity to reflect upon the legal and social issues that emerge from the study tour.

-Two entries will be on distinct legal topics or issues coming from the materials, visits, lectures or discussion.
+Two entries will be on distinct legal topics or issues arising from the study tour.
 They will explain the topic, using relevant literature where appropriate.
-A critical relection on the topic is required.
-Questions that could be addressed include: why is this topic relevant?
-Are there any cultural or political differences that need to be taken into account in making this assessment?
+A critical reflection on the topic is required.

-One entry will be a final relection on the study tour.
-How has the tour assissted me to understand the law?
-What lessons for Australia?
+One entry will be a final reflection on the study tour.
+How has the tour assisted me to understand the law?
+What are the lessons for Australia?
 Highlight(s) of the trip in terms of my legal education?

 Grades for your performance in this course will be awarded in accordance with the following scheme: